prakharsr/audiobook-creator/README.md

 1. **Text Cleaning and Formatting (`book_to_txt.py`)**:
    - Extracts and cleans text from a book file (e.g., `book.epub`).
    - Normalizes special characters, fixes line breaks, and corrects formatting issues such as unterminated quotes or incomplete lines.
-   - Extracts the main content between specified markers (e.g., "PROLOGUE" and "ABOUT THE AUTHOR").
    - Outputs the cleaned text to `converted_book.txt`.

 2. **Character Identification and Metadata Generation (`identify_characters_and_output_book_to_jsonl.py`)**:
-   - Identifies characters in the text using Named Entity Recognition (NER) with the GLiNER model.
+   - Step 1: Identifies unique characters and their age, gender in the text using an LLM via an OpenAI-compatible API.
-   - Assigns gender and age scores to characters using an LLM via an OpenAI-compatible API.
+   - Step 2: Attributes the speakers identified in each line of text using the characters identified in step 1 using an LLM via an OpenAI-compatible API.
    - Outputs two files:
      - `speaker_attributed_book.jsonl`: Each line of text annotated with the identified speaker.
      - `character_gender_map.json`: Metadata about characters, including name, age, gender, and gender score.